 Wear a Blazer

 For instant chic, please add a blazer.
 But for the love of all things fashion related, please have your blazer sized and tailored so it fits you like a glove.
-You can add this kind of jacket to anything from casual Friday’s skinny jeans and button down to a dress, skirt or suit and look instantly polished and put together.
+You can add this kind of jacket to anything from casual Friday’s camo harem pants and button down to a dress, skirt or suit and look instantly polished and put together.
 A blazer is to a woman in the office what coffee is to a woman first thing in the morning = perfection.

 The Classic Wrap Dress